 BDD can seriously affect your daily life, including your work, social life and relationships.

-Getting help for BDD
+Getting help for body dysmorphic disorder (BDD)

 They'll probably ask a number of questions about your symptoms and how they affect your life.

 They may also ask if you've had any thoughts about harming yourself.

 You may be treated by the GP, or they may refer you to a mental health specialist for further assessment and treatment.

 It can be very difficult to seek help for BDD, but it's important to remember that you have nothing to feel ashamed or embarrassed about.

 Getting help is important because your symptoms probably will not go away without treatment and may get worse.